litaocheng/erl-redis/README.md

 ## Install
 At first, you must install and start the redis server.

+Then let us do some tests, you must start three redis-server bind 6379, 6380, 16379 in localhost for test usage. after above, we can do the test:
     $ make test

+if some test cases not passed, you need to do some toubleshooting: update your redis-server to new version or disable some redis commands.

+if all the test case passed, now you can install the redis client:

     $ make
     $ make install